|search engine by freefind||advanced|

 Sheep sorrel has no known side effects in the doses recommended for eight herb essiac tea.

 Our formula contains the root, which is not the case for many essiac formulas.
 Without the root, the formula may not be as effective.
-Our formula contains the entire plant which works out to be 65% root.Now that you've read about this herb, click here to see the other essiac tea ingredients.
+Our formula contains the entire plant which is 20% root.Now that you've read about this herb, click here to see the other essiac tea ingredients.